NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 If you do not have any invited or deactivated users, you will just see active users.

-You'll also each user's permission levels and whether they are a vaccinator.
+You'll also each user's permission level and whether they are a vaccinator.

 This table shows the different permission levels a user can have at an individual pharmacy.